Vested interests: the underlying issue

 The case of MP Graham Stringer is highly relevant here

 There is nothing new about ignoring or rejecting new ideas or practices.
-Thus acknowledging the MBM as a co-factor in a variety of personal, educational, medico-legal and legal issues is little different from other historical instances of introducing a radically different perspective on conventionally held beliefs.
+Thus acknowledging this mind-body mis-match as a co-factor in a variety of personal, educational, medico-legal and legal issues is little different from other historical instances of resistance adopting a radically different perspective on a currently held belief.

 Loss of face.
 By definition, change is a departure from the past.
 Those people associated with the last version — the one that didn’t work, or the one that’s being superseded — are likely to be defensive about it.
 When change involves a big shift of strategic direction, the people responsible for the previous direction dread the perception that they must have been wrong.